According to the Health and Safety Executive, 40% of all on-the-job fatalities occur as a result of a fall from height.

 Meanwhile, just under 20% of all non-fatal injuries in the construction trade over the last five years were also a result of falling from height.
 Scary stuff!

 Needless to say, knowing how to use a ladder safely is of vital importance and can quite literally save your life.
-Luckily, this blog is dedicated to exactly that!
+Luckily, this blog is dedicated to ladder safety tips that will help you do exactly that!

-Read on for a step-by-step account on how to raise your ladder game today with these top ladder safety tips from the pros.
+Read on for a step-by-step account on how to raise your ladder game today with these top ladder safety tips from the Ladders UK Direct pros.

 How to Use a Ladder Safely